ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 the dhamma in short

-> gotamī, you might know that certain things lead to passion, not dispassion; to yoking, not to unyoking; to accumulation, not dispersal; to more desires, not fewer; to lack of contentment, not contentment; to crowding, not seclusion; to laziness, not energy; to being burdensome, not being unburdensome. categorically, you should remember these things as not the dhamma teaching, not the vinaya training, and not the teacher’s instructions.
+> gotamī, you might know that certain things lead to passion, not dispassion; to yoking, not to unyoking; to accumulation, not dispersal; to more desires, not fewer; to lack of contentment, not contentment; to crowding, not seclusion; to laziness, not energy; to being burdensome, not being unburdensome. categorically, you should remember these things as not the dhamma teaching, not the vinaya [displine] of taming, and not the teacher’s instructions.
 >
 > `Y`
 >
-> you might know that certain things lead to dispassion, not passion; to unyoking, not to yoking; to dispersal, not accumulation; to fewer desires, not more; to contentment, not lack of contentment; to seclusion, not crowding; to energy, not laziness; to being unburdensome, not being burdensome. categorically, you should remember these things as the dhamma teaching, the vinaya training, and the teacher’s instructions.”
+> you might know that certain things lead to dispassion, not passion; to unyoking, not to yoking; to dispersal, not accumulation; to fewer desires, not more; to contentment, not lack of contentment; to seclusion, not crowding; to energy, not laziness; to being unburdensome, not being burdensome. categorically, you should remember these things as the dhamma teaching, the vinaya [discipline] of taming, and the teacher’s instructions.”

 the dhamma in short